Chickpea Salad, with avocado & artichokes

 They are a rich source of vitamins, minerals, and fibre

-They are also really easy to digest and I just LOVE them
+Also they are really easy to digest and I just LOVE them

 Additionally, chickpeas make an excellent replacement for meat in many vegetarian and vegan dishes